PixelTown/myMiniShop/README.md

 Deadlines:
 1. Aug.
 18th
   -- UI basic mainstory board finish
-  -- we will be having 3 main pages:
+  -- we will be having 4 main pages:
+    - login page
     - what to craft page
     - selling page
     - shop info page
   -- finish the basic storyboard and create all the controller files
 2. Aug.
 19th
-  -- starting to create an AFNetworking helper class, including following functions:
+  -- Starting to create an AFNetworking helper class, including following functions:
     - AFNGETRequest
     - AFNPOSTURLFormEncodedRequest
     - AFNMutiPartRequest